[pagan-magik] up! 0031// LIARS DON'T BLINK// march 29, 06

 such issues as vaccination and AIDS in the deranged way you do.

->> i accept this as a fair argument. its one i think a LOT about. i am
+>> i accept this as a fair argument. it’s one i think a LOT about. i am

 convinced, for example, that the ruling elite deliberately promulgate weird